wasp-lang/wasp/web/docs/database/crud.md

         },
       },
     },
-  });
-};
+  })
+}
 ```

 </TabItem>
 </Tabs>

 We made a custom `create` operation because we want to make sure that the task is connected to the user that is creating it.
+Automatic CRUD doesn't support this by default (yet!).
-In the current iteration of CRUD operations that is not supported by default.
-Read more about the [default implementations](/docs/language/features#which-operations-are-supported).
+Read more about the default implementations [here](#declaring-a-crud-with-default-options).

 ### Using the Generated CRUD Operations on the Client